DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxMap/1 Configuration/apiKey/googleStatic.md

 ---
 ---
 ##### shortDescription
-A key to authenticate the application within the "Google Static" map provider.
+A key to authenticate the application within Google Maps Static.

 ---
 <!-- Description goes here -->